etohgame/kit/docs/client-objects/pushbox-spawners.md

 Pushbox spawners are objects that spawn a Pushbox upon pressing the button.
 It can also be used to spawn other objects.

 ## Use Cases

-* Spawning a box that can be pushed around
-* Spawning or resetting a contraption parented inside the Pushbox model
+Pushbox spawners can be used to spawn a box that can be pushed around, or to reset a contraption parented inside the Pushbox model.

 ## Configuration

 | Name | Default Value | Description
 |:-----:|:-----:|:-----:
 | `Cooldown` | 0.5 | Delay between being able to respawn the Pushbox group.